 List Exported Variables

-It can be listed exported varibles with -p parameter.
+It can be listed exported variables with the

 $ export -p

 We can see from the output that there are a lot of exported variables to the bash shell.
 Some of them are